-So Ms Bruce went into the slums of Gurgaon, 25 kilometres south west of New Delhi, knocking on doors and explaining to parents how their children could benefit.

-Things quickly picked up, and the shelter is now at full capacity with 250 children and more than 600 on the waiting list.
-It is trying to collect funds to expand its second site, which will accommodate another 200 children.
+Aina, now seven, has now been studying, playing and eating healthy meals there for the past two years.
+Lucy Bruce, from the UK, and her husband, Gaurav Sinha, from Delhi, set up their own charity after frustrating experiences with other organisadren could benefit.
+Things quickly picked up, and the 250 children and more than 600 on agency, Insignia. the waiting list.
+It is trying to collect funds to expand its second site, which will accommodate another